The Cost of Addison’s Disease Treatment for a Dog

 The main factor that will influence the cost of Addison’s disease treatment is the severity of the diagnosis.
 But, as we already mentioned above, in most cases the diagnosis is confirmed when the dog is in a critical health state and must stay in a vet hospital for a few days.
-During this period, the doctor will use a combination of cortisol-like medication in order to regulate the hormone levels and a combination of intravenous therapy for combating dehydration.

-The expenses with Addison’s Disease will not stop after the initial treatment because you must continue to administer your dog a mineralocorticoid medication for the rest of her/his life.
-This is a hormone pill administered orally every day.
 Another treatment option would be an injection which, in general, is done every 30 days.
 Also, your dog may need glucocorticoids, depending on the situation.
 For example, almost half of dogs with Addison’s Disease need this medication as well.

 You might also like our articles on the cost of treatment for Parvovirus, Pancreatitis, or broken tooth.

-Besides the medication costs, as a dog owner, you will have to also budget for the vet visits that must be done at every 90 days in the first year of treatment.
+Besides the medication costs, as a dog owner, you will have to also budget for the vet visits that must be done every 90 days in the first year of treatment.
 During this time the vet will evaluate the dog’s progress and its kidney function.
 Expect to spend more than $280 per month on bloodwork, medication, and shots.
 These costs will depend on the dog’s treatment plan, the weight of the dog, the prescribed medication, and where you buy it from.

 In the table below you will find the average costs for the medication needed in treating a dog with Addison’s disease.